wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 == Changelog ==

+= 0.6.2 =
+* Fixed a critical bug that prevented product list to load

 = 0.6.1 =
 * Product batch update broke in last version - fixed
 * If system did not have any orders, Order dashboard did not work - fixed